JohnBlood/awesome-basic/README.md

 ## Game Development

 * [Cerberus X](https://www.cerberus-x.com/community/portal/) - Aa cross-platform development toolset which serves 2D game development at its core.
-Cerberus X is a fork of the Monkey X programming language.
+Cerberus X is a fork of the [Monkey X programming language](https://blitzresearch.itch.io/monkeyx).
+* [Monkey 2](https://blitzresearch.itch.io/monkey2) - Monkey2 is an easy to use, cross platform, games oriented programming language from Blitz Research.

 ## IDEs, Editors, Plugins, and Tools